Why and How to Convert Your Ebook to Audiobook

 Why Create an Audiobook

 Creating an audiobook gives authors an edge when it comes to promoting their books.
-During the book launch, audiobook teasers are sometimes released prior to the ebook to build the suspense and the hype.
+During the book launch, audiobook teasers are sometimes released prior to the ebook to build suspense and hype.

 Better Reach for Non-Readers